thosgood/this-weeks-finds/markdown/101-151/week112.md

 being emitted outwards, the rays coming out normal to the surface of the sphere.
 Clearly the cross-section of each little imagined circular ray will *expand* as it emanates outwards.
-This is measured quantitatively in general relativity by a quantity called\... the expansion parameter!
+This is measured quantitatively in general relativity by a quantity called... the expansion parameter!

 Now suppose your sphere surrounds a spherically symmetric black hole.
 If the sphere is huge compared to the size of the black hole, the above